yegor256/blog/_posts/2017/may/2017-05-17-single-statement-unit-tests.md

     a library of reusable test components.

   * **Brevity**.
-Since it will be rather difficult to create a long test method when it only has a single `assert`, you and your fellow programers will inevitably write shorter and more readable code.
+Since it will be rather difficult to create a long test method when it only has a single `assert`, you and your fellow programmers will inevitably write shorter and more readable code.

   * **Readability**.
 With a single `assert` it will always be obvious